409 results found

 Stringhini S, Carmeli C, Jokela M, et al., 2017, Socioeconomic status and the 25 x 25 risk factors as determinants of premature mortality: a multicohort study and meta-analysis of 1.7 million men and women, LANCET, Vol: 389, Pages: 1229-1237, ISSN: 0140-6736

-Toledano MB, Auvinen A, Tettamanti G, et al., 2017, An international prospective cohort study of mobile phone users and health (COSMOS): factors affecting validity of self-reported mobile phone use, International Journal of Hygiene and Environmental Health, ISSN: 1438-4639
+Toledano MB, Auvinen A, Tettamanti G, et al., 2017, An international prospective cohort study of mobile phone users and health (COSMOS): Factors affecting validity of self-reported mobile phone use., Int J Hyg Environ Health

 This data is extracted from the Web of Science and reproduced under a licence from Thomson Reuters.
 You may not copy or re-distribute this data in whole or in part without the written consent of the Science business of Thomson Reuters.